• Skip to main content

 Instructions

-• Preheat your oven to 375 degrees Fahrenheit.
-Spray or butter a 9x13 baking dish and set aside.
+• Lower your oven temperature to 375°F. Spray or butter a 9x13 baking dish and set it aside.

-• Add the brown sugar, melted butter, flour, chopped walnuts, salt, and ground cinnamon to a small mixing bowl.
-Using a fork, mix the ingredients together until all of the flour is moistened and a crumbly texture is formed.
+• Add the pecans, brown sugar, flour, salt, and ground cinnamon to a small mixing bowl and mix with a fork until combined.
+Pour in the melted butter and continue mixing until a crumbly texture is reached.

 • Spoon the streusel topping over the sweet potato mixture in an even layer.
-Bake the casserole in the preheated oven for 30-40 minutes until the casserole is golden and bubbly.
+Bake the casserole in the preheated oven for 40 to 50 minutes or until golden brown and bubbly.
 Allow the casserole to cool for about 10 minutes then serve warm.

 Notes